-When you arrive for your breast MRI, you will need to remove any jewelry or other metal objects you are wearing.
+When you arrive for your breast MRI, you will need to remove jewelry or metal objects you are wearing.
 You may need to change into a hospital gown.

-The dye will travel through your bloodstream and help to create a clearer picture of your breasts.
-However, patients undergoing breast MRI for a ruptured implant will not need the contrast material.
-For some people, the contrast material causes allergic reactions.
-Or, it may cause complications in patients with kidney or liver problems.
-For these reasons, tell your doctor about any health conditions you may have.
+For some people, the contrast material may cause an allergic reaction.
+It may also cause problems for patients with kidney or liver problems.
+For these reasons, tell your doctor about any health conditions you have.

 A breast MRI is not painful.
 However, if you receive an IV, you may feel discomfort when the needle is inserted.
 The saline solution in the IV may cause a cool feeling at the injection site.

 In addition, you will need to lie still for most of the scan, which could become uncomfortable.
 The loud sounds coming from the machine could also make you uncomfortable.
 You may be given earplugs or earphones to wear during the test.

 If you are claustrophobic, meaning you have a fear of being in small spaces, tell your doctor.
 He or she may prescribe you medication that will help you to relax.
 You can take this medication before your appointment or bring it with you to the MRI facility.
 In addition, before beginning the examination, tell the technologist that you are claustrophobic, so they are aware of your concerns.

 A technologist will help position you on a padded table with cushioned openings for your breasts.
 When you are in the correct position, the table will slide into the MRI machine.
 This machine looks like a large donut with a narrow, tunnel-like opening.
 Some facilities have less confining “short-bore” or “open” MRI machines.
 These machines can accommodate larger people and help prevent claustrophobia.